LIVE_FEED_0x55

 In the high-trust Fintech sector, Revolut used branded sentiment auditing to identify specific objections (e.g., "Is my money safe?") that LLMs were highlighting.
 By creating fact-based content that addressed these concerns and securing citations from financial news outlets, they shifted the AI’s narrative framing from "alternative" to "legitimate."

-Auditing brand visibility on LLMs is no longer a peripheral task for SEO teams; it is a foundational requirement for corporate reputation.
-As discovery becomes fragmented across multiple engines, the ability to measure Share of Model and implement technical GEO strategies will separate industry leaders from those who fade into digital obscurity.
-Be the trusted answer, the definitive source that the AI chooses to relay to the user.
+Auditing brand visibility on LLMs is no longer a peripheral task; it is a foundational requirement for corporate reputation. implementation of technical GEO strategies will separate industry leaders from those who fade into digital obscurity.
+Be the trusted answer.

 How is brand visibility different from brand awareness on LLMs?